What are the Signs of Kidney Damage?

 Kidney Damage Symptoms: Early Warning Signs and Causes

 Kidneys are the vital organs that take care of the body’s waste management.
 They help remove toxins and excessive bodily fluids that, if accumulated, can pose the risk of life-threatening diseases.
-If they are not functioning efficiently, it will give rise to various complications, eventually leading to death.
+If kidney function declines significantly and remains untreated, it can lead to serious complications and may become life‑threatening.
+However, many people with CKD live long lives with proper medical care.

 While diagnostic tests can reveal the exact percentage of kidney damage, there are certain warning signs to look for that indicate the onset of kidney disease.
 This guide briefly outlines the warning signs and causes of kidney damage so that patients can opt for timely medical care and improve treatment outcomes.